 The years went by, and although Publius’ work had become encyclopedic, he didn’t feel ready.
 While visiting a town, called Megara, he got sick and not long after he died.

-Before dying Publius ordered his literary executors to burn his work.
+As the story goes before dying, Publius ordered his literary executors to burn his work.
 But Emperor Augustus ordered them to disregard Publius’ wish.

 That was how the most influential poem of Western literature was born.
 Indeed, that man was Publius Vergilius Maro (better known as Virgil), and his work was the Aeneid!